478mkharb/devops-learning/snatak/scylla_Postgres-monitoring.md

 ## 4. Grafana Alloy

-**Grafana Alloy** is the telemetry collector used in this POC for database log collection.
-Alloy is installed directly on the **PostgreSQL server** and **ScyllaDB server** and forwards their logs to the centralized Loki instance on the observability server.
+**Grafana Alloy** is used as the **log collection agent** in this POC.
+Alloy is installed directly on the **PostgreSQL server** and **ScyllaDB server**, where it reads the local database logs and pushes them to the centralized Loki instance on the observability server.

 ### 4.1 Why Grafana Alloy

-Alloy is Grafana Labs' unified telemetry collector and is designed to consolidate telemetry collection into a single agent.
-It supports logs, metrics, traces, and profiles, with native OpenTelemetry/OTLP support and Prometheus-compatible pipelines.
+In this POC, Alloy is deployed as a lightweight **agent on each database server**.
+Its responsibility is to collect local logs, apply the required labels/pipeline processing, and push those logs to the centralized Loki server.
+Alloy is also a broader telemetry collection platform, but this implementation uses it specifically in its agent role for log forwarding.

 For this POC, Alloy is used specifically as the **log collection agent**: